 The financial statements are prepared in sterling, which is the functional currency of the company.
 Monetary amounts in these financial statements are rounded to the nearest £'000.

-The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.

 Reduced disclosures

 In accordance with FRS 102, the Company has taken advantage of the exemptions from the following disclosure requirements;